ejruggiero/cache-eviction-algorithms/README.md

 To deploy the react app to GitHub Pages, run the command "npm run deploy" after you have pushed all of your code to the remote repository.

 ## Testing
 To perform testing, add the line "type": "module" to package.json.
-Then, navigate to the tests folder and run "node fifoTest.js."
+Then, navigate to the tests folder and run "node fifoTest.js", "node lfuTest.js", or "node lruTest.js".

 ## Thanks
 Special thanks to my professor Dr. Robert Fish and my teaching assistant Drew Curran for their help and guidance!